KernelDeimos/foam-experiments/README.md

 ### /src/jrls

-- a spid called ericdube (going to rename it - haven't yet)
+- a spid called userspaceos (going to rename it - haven't yet)
-- a menu called ericdube.home which launches the tiling window manager
+- a menu called userspaceos.home which launches the tiling window manager
   - the menu also specifies the "default app" of the WM, which is the terminal

 ### src/lang